scala-ide/scala-ide.github.com/blog/_posts/2014-10-17-release-notes-4.0.0-RC1.md

 ---

 After almost one and a half years of development, the next major release of the Scala IDE for Eclipse is almost out!
-This is the biggest release so far, packed with new features and improvements, so make sure to try it out right away:
+This is the biggest release so far, packed with new features and improvements, so make sure to try it out right away by checking out our [download page](/download/milestone.html).

-Scala IDE download:
-Eclipse update site:

 This is the first release candidate, and if no blockers are found during the next week or so, it will become the final release.
 We'll probably try to synchronize the release with the upcoming Scala 2.11.4 release.